WoodmenLife: Broadcasting

-The organization played an important role in broadcast history, until it was forced to divest itself of these holdings because of its not-for-profit status.
-On November 27, 1922, the society began broadcasting on the radio station "WOAW", with a signal that reached ships in the Atlantic and Pacific Oceans from its 500-watt (later 1,000 watt, and eventually 5,000 watt) transmitters.
+The organization played an important role in broadcast history, inaugurating broadcasting service on November 27, 1922, on its radio station WOAW, with a signal that reached ships in the Atlantic and Pacific Oceans from its 500-watt (later 1,000 watt, and eventually 5,000 watt) transmitters.
 In 1926, the station became WOW after the ship SS Henry J. Bibble, which had held the call sign, was retired from service.

-The organization's not-for-profit status was to cause a legal battle over ownership of the station.
-In 1943, the station was leased to an independent organization, Radio Station WOW, Inc. The U.S. Supreme Court voided this lease, returning it to the society, but keeping the license in the hands of the station.
-In 1949, the radio station began the television station WOW-TV.
-Among its first performers was Johnny Carson, who had a daily show called The Squirrel's Nest, where he told jokes, conducted humorous interviews and staged various skits.
+In 1943 the society decided to retire from broadcasting, and leased the station to a group of local investors who formed Radio Station WOW, Inc. The society assigned the FCC license to the group.

-Stock in the broadcasting company was bought out by Meredith Corporation in 1958, effectively ending the society's relationship with the station, but the use of the "WOW" call sign continued.
-The television station became WOWT in 1975 to obtain FCC approval of its sale to Chronicle Broadcasting.
+Meredith Corporation acquired the stock of the company in 1951, which by that time had placed a companion television station on the air (now WOWT).
+Meredith added an FM station in 1961 (now KEZO-FM).

-In 1999, Journal Broadcast Group changed the unusual three-letter radio call sign to KOMJ, later KXSP, for the AM station.
-The FM station became KQCH.
+In 1999, Journal Broadcast Group changed the AM station's rare three-letter call sign to KOMJ.
+With a subsequent program format change in 2005, the station became KXSP.

 Headstones

 A physical legacy of the organization are "Treestones" or "tree-stump tombstones" marking the grave of a Woodman of the World.
-The sawed off limbs represent a life cut short.
-These headstones were used because, "(...) until the 1920s, membership in the Woodmen of the World provided each member with a tombstone."
+The sawed off tree limbs represent a life cut short.
+These headstones were used because, "until the 1920s, membership in the Woodmen of the World provided each member with a tombstone."

 Organization

 Historically, the top of the organizational structure of WoodmenLife was the "Sovereign Camp", which met quadrennially.
 When the Sovereign Camp was not in session the organizations was run by a board of directors.
 States were called either "Jurisdictions" or "Head Camps".
 Local groups were called either "Camps", "Courts" or "Groves".
 There were 4,000 locals in 1979.

 Locals are now called Chapters which are part of geographical Jurisdictions.
 Chapters elect delegates to the Jurisdictional Conventions held every two years who in turn elect delegates to the National Conventions which are held every four.
 The governing body of WoodmenLife is the National Convention.
-In between conventions the organization is run by a Board of Directors which includes the President and CEO, Executive Vice President, Secretary and General Counsel, Executive Vice President, Chief Financial Officer (CFO), Executive Vice President, Chief Operating Officer (COO) and up to ten additional members.
+In between conventions the organization is run by a board of directors which includes the president and CEO; executive vice president; secretary and general counsel; executive vice president, chief financial officer (CFO); executive vice president, chief operating officer (COO); and up to ten additional members.